yelicoder/getting-started-with-mockito/README.md

             <scope>test</scope>
    </dependency>
    ```
-   * Need add the following annotation to use @Mock: @ExtendWith(MockitoExtension.class)
+   * Need annotate the test class with the following to use @Mock: @ExtendWith(MockitoExtension.class)
 * @RunWith is replaced by @ExtendWith in JUnit5 (junit-jupiter-engine): https://www.baeldung.com/junit-5-runwith

 ### Module 4